Having 2 sinks is fantastic, until the kitchen sink is clogged on both sides. Can this really be happening? What can be done?

 The best drain augers are built with sturdy rust resistant metal cords with a bulb on the end.
 When you put an auger down your pipes, the bulb and cord work together as you twist the handle, hitting the sides of the pipes.
 This removes years of built up gunk like grease, food, and hair.

 Drain augers are super affordable and easy to use.
 You don’t need to hire a plumber to get this done yourself.
-Check out how to use a drain auger here for our step-by-step guide.

 How to Prevent a Kitchen Sink from being Clogged on Both Sides